 It is also important to dry the bearded dragon and get him back under the basking lights so it can warm back up.
 This is especially needed if it’s during the cold winter months.
 Being without heat for an hour or two will not harm your bearded dragon, but getting it back in the heat as soon as possible is recommended.

 Bath Your Bearded Dragon Frequently

-It is recommended to let your bearded dragon splash around in warm water at least once a month.
-Twice a month works even better in the summer months.
+It is recommended to let your bearded dragon splash around in warm water around once a week.
+Twice a week works even better in the summer months.

-Bathing can help the overall hygiene of your bearded dragon by removing any old skin and scales, cleaning and removing any bacteria and germs contain on the feet and claws, and by aiding shedding.
+Bathing can help the overall hygiene of your bearded dragon by removing any old skin and scales.
+Bathing also helps to clean and remove any bacteria and germs build up on the feet and claws, and it can also by aid shedding.